Carolina Beach Mural Project adds a pop of color to town - NewsBreak

 Art-Oberfest Art Crawl to feature over 40 artists and vendors in historic Wilmington neighborhood

 WILMINGTON, N.C.
-(WECT) - The fourth annual Art-Oberfest Art Crawl will have over 40 artists and vendors on Saturday, Oct.
-22 from 12-4 p.m.
+(WECT) – The fourth annual Art-Oberfest Art Crawl will have over 40 artists and vendors on Saturday, Oct.
+22 from 12 to 4 p.m.
 The event is situated in the historic Carolina Place/Ardmore neighborhood and gives vendors 100% of sales, according to one of the organizers.
-“This year’s crawl will...
+“This...

 WECT